About#

 But the paper accepts everything, as well as the lonely nights spent tinkering with various ideas to get nowhere.

-Why are we here?#
+And why are we here?#

 The very existence of this blog quenches two needs of mine: writing and developing games.